ABOUT

 I’m Nicolette van Bree — founder of The Curious Rebel.

-My work sits at the intersection of movement, nervous system function, and belief —examining how women adapt to overload, performance, and quiet compliance.
+My work sits at the intersection of nervous system capacity, movement, and belief —

 What I’ve learned is this: